mohammad-zytoon/reading-notes/README.md

 ## reading-notes

-learning challenge: Figure out how to publish a GitHub Pages web site **Growth mindset** It is the mentality that believes in the truth of seriousness and diligence to accomplish something, as talent alone is not sufficient to accomplish tasks and reach goals, and we must work constantly on self-development.
+**Growth mindset** It is the mentality that believes in the truth of seriousness and diligence to accomplish something, as talent alone is not sufficient to accomplish tasks and reach goals, and we must work constantly on self-development.